 Lime Technology Limited

-- Acting for the New Zealand subsidiary of multinational electric scooter and e-bike company, Lime, on the New Zealand aspects of Lime’s purchase of Uber’s “Jump” business globally.
-This transaction firmly establishes Lime as the largest micro-mobility outfit in the world.
+- Acting for the New Zealand subsidiary of multinational electric scooter and e-bike company, Lime Technology, on the New Zealand aspects of Lime’s purchase of Uber’s “Jump” business globally.

 Alliance Group Limited